Located at the Petrie campus of Mount Sinai Beth Israel, our inpatient

 repercussions, make the Schizophrenia Spectrum Disorders Center critical

-among the new programs in the Department of Psychiatry at Beth Israel
+among the new programs in the Department of Psychiatry at Mount Sinai Beth Israel.

 Both inpatient and outpatient services—with expert staff and special

 strategies that ensure continuity of care—are required for treatment

 Special programs within the Center address the following issues which

 are highly relevant to the Beth Israel patient population:

 Use of Novel Treatments in Schizophrenia Spectrum Disorders: Our Center,

 in collaboration with the Clinical Research Center, is interested in assessing

 the use of novel treatments (including new medications, psychotherapies,